api-platform/docs/core/performance.md

 #### Override at Resource and Operation Level

 When eager loading is enabled, whatever the status of the `force_eager` parameter, you can easily override it directly from the configuration of each resource.
-You can do this at the resource level, at the operations level, or both:
+You can do this at the resource level, at the operation level, or both:

 ```php
 <?php